Al-Watah ballistic missile base: Overview

 The base has several underground entry gates, parking slots for mobile launchers and two large launch pads that are identical to ones that can be seen at Chinese DF-3 (CSS-2) Dongfeng missile bases.

 The liquid-fueled DF-3A is an early Chinese nuclear weapon Intermediate-range ballistic missile and is believed to have a range of 4,000 – 5,000 km with a 2,000 kg warhead.
 Michael Elleman and Joseph S. Bermudez Jr. stated that the site appeared to have a rocket-engine production and test facility.

-The launch pads' marks and configuration from satellite images show that the base is 'targeting Iran and Israel with ballistic missiles'.

 Construction of the base likely began in 2013.